philiparvidsson/Crypto-Wallet/README.md

 ### Instructions

 Below are instructions on how to use the script.
-Maybe sure you have installed all prerequisites before trying to run it.
+Make sure you have installed all prerequisites before trying to run it.

 #### Adding coins to your wallet